openaps/docs/docs/docs/walkthrough/phase-4/ifttt-iphone.md

 # IFTTT Integration

 Want to be able to set or cancel temp targets from your phone, Pebble, Alexa, or anything that supports If This, Then That (IFTTT)?
-Check out the YouTube Video below to see some sample integrations:
+Check out the YouTube Video below to see some sample integrations (click on the watchface photo to start video):

 <a href="https://youtu.be/0ck23JTa2Wk" target="_blank"><img src="https://raw.githubusercontent.com/openaps/docs/master/docs/docs/Images/PebbleTempTargets.png" alt="Pebble and OpenAps" width="400" height="400" border="10" title="Click on the hairy arm to watch how it works!" /></a>